 By changing the angle of blade pitch (angle of attack) of each rotor blade as it makes one revolution or cycle, we can vary the amount of lift (or thrust if you prefer to think of it that way), anywhere withing the rotor disc and thereby move the helicopter in any direction.
 That is why it's called cyclic pitch control or just plain cyclic because the rotor blade pitch change occurs once during each revolution or "cycle" of rotation.

 We are in effect, creating an imbalance of lift (or thrust if you prefer) within the rotor disc, with one half of the disc producing more thrust than the other.
+When performing aerobatics, the imbalance from side to side can be so great, one side will be producing positive thrust while the other is producing negative thrust.
 It's this side to side imbalance that creates the tilt of the disc.

 Let’s look at our forward flight example of tilting the propeller again.
 This time instead of tilting the propeller forward we will change the pitch angles of the rotor blade.
 For forward flight we will want the rotor to lift on the rear half of the rotor disc more than the front half.

 As you now know, this is called Forward Cyclic.